Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Preliminaries

-\item An invariant compact set $K$ is a \emph{quasi-attractor} if it is a chain recurrence class and admits a basis of neighborhoods which are attracting regions: there are a decreasing sequence $U_i\subset U_{i-1}$ of attracting regions so that $K=\bigcap_i U_i$. \end{itemize} \end{defi}
+\item An invariant compact set $K$ is a \emph{quasi-attractor} if it is a chain recurrence class and admits a basis of neighborhoods that are attracting regions.
+There is a decreasing sequence $U_i\subset U_{i-1}$ of attracting regions so that $K=\bigcap_i U_i$. \end{itemize} \end{defi}

-Notice that the existence of an attractor is not ensured a priori, but Conley proves the existence of quasi-attractors in any attracting region (for a vector field on a compact manifold).
+Notice that the existence of an attractor is not ensured a priori.
+But, Conley, \cite{Co}, proves the existence of quasi-attractors in any attracting region (for a vector field on a compact manifold).